PreciselyData/Private-GeoTax-APIs/README.md

     - Move away from building a single monolithic application for each SDK functionality.
     - Enhance scalability and flexibility by adopting a microservice architecture.

-> This solution is specifically for users who are looking for REST interface to interact with GeoTax SDK and Kubernetes based deployments.
+> This solution is specifically for users who are looking for REST interface to interact with GeoTax SDK and Kubernetes
+> based deployments.

 > [!IMPORTANT]
 > 1. Please consider these helm charts as recommendations only.
-They come with predefined configurations that may not be the best fit for your needs.
+They come with predefined configurations that may not be
+     the best fit for your needs.
 Configurations can be tweaked based on the use case and requirements.
-> 2. These charts can be taken as a reference on how one can take advantage of the precisely data ecosystem and build a number of services around the same piece of software, creating a collection of microservices that can scale on a need basis.
+> 2. These charts can be taken as a reference on how one can take advantage of the Precisely Data ecosystem and build a
+     number of services around the same piece of software, creating a collection of microservices that can scale on a need basis.

 ## Architecture